-No matter what type of injury you have suffered, if it was due to negligence on the part of the New York City Transit Authority or other government agency responsible for the train and tracks, you may have a claim against them for your injuries.
+No matter what type of injury you have suffered, if it was due to negligence by the New York City Transit Authority or other government agency responsible for the train and tracks, you may have a claim against them for your injuries.

-If you have been injured due to the New York City Transit Authority’s negligence, or that of any train operator, you should hire an attorney right away.
-There are a few things about filing a suit against the New York City Transit Authority that make it challenging for the layperson.
+If you have been injured due to the New York City Transit Authority’s negligence or that of any train operator, you should hire an attorney right away.
+A few things about filing a suit against the New York City Transit Authority make it challenging for the layperson.

 Filing of A Notice of Claim and A Lawsuit

-If you were injured in a New York City train accident, a Notice of Claim must be filed within 90 days of the date of the accident.
+If you were injured in a New York City train accident, a Notice of Claim must be filed within 90 days of the accident date.
 Although there are exceptions for “excusable delay,” failing to make this deadline can mean your case is barred from proceeding.

 You have a year and ninety days to bring a personal injury case against the New York City Transit Authority before your action is time-barred.
 If you were injured by a train operated by a different legal entity, contact your personal injury attorney to determine how much time you have to file a lawsuit.